-1. If the applicant is a new entrant to the broadband market, it is required to present sufficient evidence demonstrating that the newly established entity has acquired adequate operational capabilities, either through internal development or external resources.
-Such evidence may encompass resumes of key personnel, project descriptions, and narratives from contractors, subcontractors, or other collaborative partners with relevant operational experience, or equivalent documentation.
+• If the applicant is a new entrant to the broadband market, it is required to present sufficient evidence demonstrating that the newly established entity has acquired adequate operational capabilities, either through internal development or external resources.
+Such evidence may encompass resumes of key personnel, project descriptions, and narratives from contractors, subcontractors, or other collaborative partners with relevant operational experience, or equivalent documentation

+02.04.16 Deployment Subgrantee Qualifications: Ownership

-2.4.16 Minimum Qualifications for Providing Information on Ownership on page 75 of the BEAD NOFO.
-If the Eligible Entity opts to provide application materials related to the BEAD subgrantee selection process, the Eligible Entity may reference those to outline alignment with the requirements for this section.
+Describe how the Eligible Entity will ensure that any prospective subgrantee deploying network facilities meets the minimum qualifications for providing information on ownership as outlined on page 75 of the BEAD NOFO.
+If the Eligible Entity opts to provide application materials related to the BEAD subgrantee selection process, the Eligible Entity response may reference those to outline alignment with requirements for this section.
+The response must: